TheWebDev27/Calc-II-Honors-Project/part1.typ

 #set align(left)

 Limits are a result of *analysis*, an area of mathematics that deals with continuous change and continuous functions, broadly speaking.
-I intend to explore and compare two different branches of analysis that ultimately lead to the same results encountered in calculus.
-One relies on a rigorous employment of the limit, while the other abandons the idea of limits entirely in favor of a concept utilized in the upbringing of calculus over the past several centuries.
+I intend to not only explore and compare two different branches of analysis that ultimately lead to the same results encountered in calculus, but to do so in a meticulously pedagogical manner.
+One branch relies on a rigorous definition of the limit, while the other abandons the idea of limits entirely in favor of a concept utilized in the upbringing of calculus over the past several centuries.

 #set align(center)

 #v(20pt)

-= The Classical Approach
+= The Standard Approach

 #set align(left)